Ultimate Tag League: 2003

 The 2003 KO-D Tag League was held from September 11 to September 28 and featured two blocks of five teams.
-On the first day of the tournament, the KO-D Tag Team Champions Takashi Sasaki and Thanomsak Toba lost their match against Super Uchuu Power and Super Uchuu Power Omega.
+On the first day of the tournament, the KO-D Tag Team Champions Team Karamawari (Takashi Sasaki and Thanomsak Toba) lost their match against Super Uchuu Power and Super Uchuu Power Omega.
 They decided to vacate the titles in order to put them up for grab in the tournament.